dimpu/bittys/backend/README.md

 Your local Medusa server is now running on port **9000**.

-### Seeding your Medusa store with Docker
+### Seeding your Betty's with Docker

 ---

-To add seed data to your medusa store running with Docker, run this command in a seperate terminal:
+To add seed data to your Betty's running with Docker, run this command in a seperate terminal:

 ```
 docker exec medusa-server medusa seed -f ./data/seed.json